abdure100/attendance/ENVIRONMENT_SETUP.md

    - Max Tokens: 500

 🔧 To configure API key:
-   1. Open lib/config/note_drafting_config.dart
+   1. Open your .env file
-   2. Set apiKey = "your-api-key-here"
+   2. Add NOTE_DRAFTING_API_KEY=your-api-key-here
-   3. Or set openaiApiKey = "your-openai-key-here"
+   3. Or add OPENAI_API_KEY=your-openai-key-here
-   4. Save the file
+   4. Save the file and restart the app
    5. Run this test again

 🌐 Supported APIs: